arslanmit/customer-care-ai/README.md

 Configuration is in `backend/config.yml` under the `policies` section.

-### Analytics Dashboard with Context7
+### Analytics Dashboard

-The Context7-integrated analytics dashboard provides real-time insights into your chatbot's performance:
+The analytics dashboard provides real-time insights into your chatbot's performance:

 - **Real-time metrics**: Track conversation volume, user satisfaction, and intent distribution
 - **Dynamic data loading**: Automatically locates and processes conversation data from multiple sources